SenseNet/docs.sensenet.com/content/tutorials/content-types.md

 <note severity="error">Parent type of a content type cannot be changed, because it would mess up inheritance and the type tree!</note>
 <div>&nbsp;</div>
-<note severity="info">If the change the name of the type a new content type is created and the old one with the previously used name also remains</note>
+<note severity="info">If you change the name of the type, a new content type is created and the old one with the previously used name also remains</note>

 # Working with field visibility

-Sometimes later some of the fields you've added become unnecessary to fill out or it can even occur with inherited fields.
+Sometimes fields you've added become unnecessary to fill out or it can even occur with inherited fields.
 In this cases you don't have to remove the field completely (this way you can keep the data), you can hide them instead.
-All the fields have field visibility configuration options so you can define, you can specify which field to display in which view.
+All the fields have field visibility configuration options so you can specify which field to display in which view.
 There are three main views (Browse, New and Edit) that are used in different scenarios.
-For example in this case you want to hide the inherited fields (EnableLifeSpan, ValidFrom and ValidTill) from the new field which is shown when a user creates a new contract.
+For example in this case you want to hide the inherited fields (EnableLifeSpan, ValidFrom and ValidTill) from the new form which is shown when a user creates a new contract.
 Add the following code to the Contract CTD before the closing `</Fields>` tag.

 ```xml
 <Field name="EnableLifespan" type="Boolean">